Skip to Content

 • Be careful around greenery and piles of leaves.

-• Apply insulation to homes at windows, doors, and attics to prevent wolf spiders from entering the house.
+• Insulate windows, doors, and attics to prevent wolf spiders from entering the house.

 • Wear pants and long sleeves while going out.